Premiership of Nicola Sturgeon

-Despite losing her majority in the 2016 Scottish Parliament election, Sturgeon formed a minority administration, securing a second term in office.
-In the 2016 UK European Union membership referendum a majority of people in Britain voted to leave the EU, despite an overwhelming majority in Scotland voting to remain.
-In response, Sturgeon made calls for a Section 30 order, the transfer of power to hold a second referendum, however, these demands have been rejected by all British Prime Ministers; Theresa May, Boris Johnson, Liz Truss and Rishi Sunak.
-Plans for a second referendum came to a halt in early 2020 amid the outbreak of the COVID-19 pandemic in Scotland.
+Despite losing her majority in the 2016 Scottish Parliament election, Sturgeon formed a minority government, securing a second term in office.
+In the 2016 European Union membership referendum a majority of people in Britain voted to leave the EU, despite a majority in Scotland voting to remain.
+In response, Sturgeon made calls for a Section 30 order, the transfer of power to hold a second referendum, which have been rejected by prime ministers Theresa May, Boris Johnson, Liz Truss, and Rishi Sunak.
+Plans for a second referendum came to a halt in early 2020 amid the outbreak of the COVID-19 pandemic.
 Sturgeon led the Scottish Government's response, implementing a series of lockdowns, restricting large aspects of social interactions and oversaw the rollout of the vaccine programme.
-Her premiership met cliff edge when opposition parties held a motion of no confidence against Sturgeon after a parliamentary committee concluded she had breached ministerial code during the Alex Salmond scandal.
-The vote failed and she was cleared of breaching the ministerial code by the independent barrister James Hamilton.
+Shortly afterwards, opposition parties held a motion of no confidence against Sturgeon after a parliamentary committee concluded she had breached ministerial code during the Alex Salmond scandal.
+The vote did not pass and Sturgeon was cleared of breaching the ministerial code by the independent barrister James Hamilton.

-Sturgeon led the SNP to a fourth consecutive win, securing a third term in the Scottish Parliament, in the 2021 election.
+Sturgeon led the SNP to a fourth consecutive win, securing a third term in the Scottish Parliament in the 2021 election.
 The SNP fell a seat short of a majority and later announced a partnership agreement, known as the Bute House agreement, with the Scottish Greens, which created a pro-independence majority at Holyrood.
-Sturgeon renewed attempts to hold a second referendum, with a plan to hold a referendum on 19 October 2023, however the UK Supreme Court had ruled against it, as a result, she intended to make the next UK general election, a "de facto" independence referendum.
+Sturgeon renewed attempts to hold a second referendum, with a plan to hold a referendum on 19 October 2023; however, the UK Supreme Court ruled against it; as a result, Sturgeon intended to make the next UK general election a de facto independence referendum.
 Sturgeon became the first first minister in history to attend the accession council of a new monarch following the death of Queen Elizabeth II.
-Her government introduced the Gender Recognition Reform Bill, which sought to amend the Gender Recognition Act of the UK Parliament; allowing 16 year olds to change gender and making it simpler for people to change their legal gender.
-The bill caused internal divisions within the SNP as she faced the biggest backbench revolt since her party entered office in 2007 and a minister resigned in protest to government policy.
-The bill passed with the a majority support of the parliament, however, the UK Government used section 35 of the Scotland Act 1998 to block the bill from receiving royal assent, the first time section 35 has been used.
+Her government introduced the Gender Recognition Reform Bill, which sought to amend the Gender Recognition Act of the UK Parliament, allowing 16-year-olds to change gender and making it simpler for people to change their legal gender.
+The bill caused internal divisions within the SNP as she faced the biggest backbench revolt since her party entered office in 2007.
+The bill passed with the a majority support of the parliament, but the UK Government invoked section 35 of the Scotland Act 1998 to block the bill from receiving royal assent, the first time section 35 had been used.